Sribabu-Mandraju/my_portfolio/src/blogs_mds/TransaparentUpgradableProxy.md

 Key Point :

-- In `TransparentUpgradeableProxy` the main feature of it is `admin of ProxyAdmin.sol` can only call the `upgradeToAndCall` , he cannot call the functions of the Implementation contract through proxy contract delegate call .
+- In "TransparentUpgradeableProxy" the main feature of it is "admin of ProxyAdmin.sol" can only call the "upgradeToAndCall" , he cannot call the functions of the Implementation contract through proxy contract delegate call .
 - For every call of proxy contract it will check whether the msg.sender is admin or not if it is admin he can only able to call.if msg.sender is admin and msg.sender is not calling upgradeToAndCall function then the transaction will revert
 - If msg.sender is not admin of the ProxyAdmin then it will goes to the else block and exhicute delegate call to the implementation contract